pytorch/xla/TROUBLESHOOTING.md

 Printing out that information can help during the debug phases and while reporting issues.

-The information included within the metrics report include things like
+The information included within the metrics report includes things like:
 - how many time we issue _XLA_ compilations and time spent on issuing.
 - how many times we execute and time spent on execution
-- how many device data handles we create/destroy etc...
+- how many device data handles we create/destroy etc.

-These information is reported in terms of percentiles of the samples.
+This information is reported in terms of percentiles of the samples.
 An example is:

 ```
 Metric: CompileTime